gson458/PIC16B-Traffic-Viz-Project/README.md

 WARNING: API keys have been provided in this repo in the credentials.py files.
 These may not work in the future; if so just create you own Mapquest and Google keys and replace the variables accordingly.

+The finalized code is all contained within the 'Web App V2' folder.
+Other files related to data storage are in the 'webapp_county_data' or the base folder.

 To start using the traffic visualization, you need the following packages:
     dash
     dash_bootstrap_components